-When any person is released on bail, or on his own Person re-391. bond, he shall give to the Court or officer taking such bail or bond an address at which service upon him of all notices and address for process may be made; and in any case where such person cannot be found, or for other reasons such service on him cannot be effected, any notice or process left for such person at such address shall be deemed to have been duly served upon him.
+391. When any person is released on bail, or on his own bond, he shall give to the Court or officer taking such bail or bond an address at which service upon him of all notices and process may be made; and in any case where such person cannot be found, or for other reasons such service on him cannot be effected, any notice or process left for such person at such address shall be deemed to have been duly served upon him.